How to Audit Your Own Tender Before Submission

 Rewritten answer (90 words):

 “We review incidents, audits and feedback weekly; themes escalate to a monthly governance meeting chaired by the NI.
 Actions are logged with owners and dates.
 Q2 documentation compliance reached 96% (up from 84% Q1); re-audit confirmed the change.
 Night-shift escalation cards removed late escalations within eight weeks; sampling continues monthly and the card is now in induction.
 Learning from governance feeds supervision and a monthly ‘what we learned’ bulletin.
-This loop keeps leaders sighted and ensures improvements are verified, not assumed.”
+This loop ensures improvements are verified, not assumed.”

 🧠 Common Audit Failures (and Quick Fixes)